ItzSelenux/locos-icewm-config/README.md

-# locos-icewm-config
+# locos-icewm-theme
-LocOS IceWM config files and themes
+LocOS IceWM theme

-put this file on ~/.local/share/rofi/themes /usr/share/rofi/themes
+put this file on ~/.icewm/themes or  /usr/share/icewm/themes